This article was updated in November 2020.

 Having in-depth conversations with your customers is a great way to build trust and authority in your brand.
-Plus, it allows you to examine your business from your audience’s’ point of view and make changes to improve your services.
+Plus, it allows you to examine your business from your audience’s point of view and make changes to improve your services.

 Helps you build your email database

-Email marketing is a solid marketing strategy.
+Email marketing is still a solid marketing strategy.
 But it’s not always easy to get people to sign up.
 This is where a blog can help.
 It ensures your business stays top of mind and helps reinforce your audience’s need to keep updated.

-You can teach and explain more about products
+Teach and explain more about products

 Blogs allow for in-depth explanations and teaching about what your products and services can really offer.
 For example, you could write customer case studies, explore specific benefits, or provide easy-to-read “how to” guides on your most technical services.

 The more your company produces content like this, the more it will be seen as an authority in the industry.
-This not only builds up your knowledge bank, it also breeds innovation and creativity – the deeper and more complex your posts are, the more ideas you’re likely to generate.
+This not only builds up your knowledge bank, it also breeds innovation and creativity.
+The deeper and more complex your posts are, the more ideas you’re likely to generate.